LeonardoVal/ludorum.js/docs/tutorial-game.md

 + `players` is an class property containing an array of strings, one for each player.

-+ `scores()` is like a relaxed version of `result()`.
++ `scores()` is a relaxed version of `result()`.
 The sign of the scores don't have to represent victory or defeat, and they can be calculated for unfinished game states.
 If the game supports this notion, it may be useful for heuristic functions used in AI players, among other things.

 + `resultBounds()` calculates an array with the minimum and maximum possible results.
-By default `[-1, 1]` is returned, the usual for simple games.
+Bounds are `[-1, 1]` by default, which is the usual for simple games.
 If the game has many different victories and defeats (better and worse), these numbers must be provided to some AI algorithms.

 Displaying or rendering the game state in any way is not a concern for this framework.
-There is some really crude support for user interfaced based in HTML and CSS, but these are meant to be used for little more than just testing.
+There is some support for user interfaced based in HTML and CSS, but these are meant to be used for little more than just testing.

 ## A simple deterministic turn-based game: _TicTacToe_ #############################################

 The classic game of [TicTacToe](http://en.wikipedia.org/wiki/Tic-tac-toe) is played by two players in a 3 by 3 grid, which starts empty.
 The first player plays as _Xs_, while the second plays as _Os_.
-Players take turns drawing an X or an O in any free location in the grid.
-The first player to align three of their letters wins, hence the other loses.
-If the board gets full before this happens, the game is drawed.
+Players take turns drawing an X or an O in any free square in the grid.
+The first player to align three of their letters wins, and the other loses.
+If the board gets full before this happens, the game is a tie.

 The first decision to make is how to represent the game state's data.
 In this case a string of nine characters will be used to represent the board, each being either a `'X'`, an `'O'` or a space `' '`.
-The board's squared will be ordered first by column and then by row.
+The board's squares will be ordered first by column and then by row.
 The active player must be indicated in a separate property.

 The constructor of the new `TicTacToe` will receive the active player and the board.
 Its prototype will inherit from `Game`.
 If no arguments are given, it assumes default values which define the initial game state.
 The active player is set by the constructor of `Game`, and is assumed to be `'X'` by default.

-The following code examples will use the [object oriented JavaScript conventions recomended by Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript).
+The following code examples will use the [object oriented JavaScript conventions recomended by Mozilla, used with ECMAScript 5](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript).
 Internally, Ludorum uses to this effect functions provided by [creatartis-base](https://github.com/LeonardoVal/creatartis-base).

 ```javascript
 function TicTacToe(activePlayer, board) {